 Accepting change is hard.
 Getting other people to change is even harder.
-The hardest thing of all is lasting change.
+The hardest of all is getting change to last.
 Often, transformation efforts last only as long as the change agents are around; teams revert back to their old behaviors when they leave.
 This has a lot to do with confidence and buy-in.
 Change is usually rushed, and forced by “experts” who use phrases like “trust me” or “this is industry standard”.
 With a rushed process, it is easy for people to resist change, thinking that the change does not apply to their culture, problem or domain.
-But with some extra time, commitment, relationship building and empathy, lasting change is possible.
+But with some extra time, commitment, relationship building, and empathy, lasting change is possible.

 So far, I am painting a pretty bleak picture of successful change.
 These failed attempts taught me some important lessons.
 All of these failures have a few things in common: First, they were rushed.
 Second, the people impacted did not believe in the value of the change.
 Third, it was assumed that “industry standard” practices would work in each case, without assessing the practicality of applying the new process to the team.
 I now believe that lasting change happens in three phases:

 1. Prove it: The expert takes a hands-on approach and executes the new process.